janasco-forked-repo/renalyn-demil-assignment-laravel-crud-app/STEP-1.md

 > Create database in your phpadmin like (laravel_ajaxcrud_renalyn)

-> Import the backup database
+> Import the backup database (can be found at: /database/backup/laravel_ajaxcrud_renalyn.sql)

 > Then download the source-code from github